Pistonite/botw-ist/packages/manual/src/user/syntax_comment.md

 Addtionally, a block literal can have a `tag`, which is a string after the `'''` that starts the block.
-For example, the `note` tag can be used to add notes to blocks of commands, which can be viewed in the `Notes` extension
+For example, the `note` tag can be used to add notes to blocks of commands, which can be viewed in the `Notes` extension.

 ```skybook
 '''note